bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 HospitalAccess is a component of HealthcareAccess.
 * `PharmacyAccess subClassOf HealthcareAccess` <br />
 PharmacyAccess is a component of HealthcareAccess.
+* `Pharmacyaccess DisjointWith hospitalaccess` <br />
+A Hospital oftentimes contains its own Pharmacy, but its Pharmacy is generally only used by immediate patients.
+PharmacyAccess data refers to Pharmacy locations not attached to a Hospital.
 * `HealthcareAccess subClassOf HealthcareAccess Module some Healthcare` <br />
 If there is HealthcareAccess, then there is some level of Healthcare accessible.
 * `EndingFix subClassOf HealthcareAccess Module some HealthOutcome` <br />